Ahsanmnm/Breast_cancer_detection/README.md

 - Ultimately, we selected the XGBoost Classifier as our model of choice due to its outstanding performance.

-As Machine Learning Engineers, we understand the importance of maintaining model accuracy over time.
+As Machine Learning Engineer, I understand the importance of maintaining model accuracy over time.
 It's crucial to note that the performance of machine learning models can degrade over time due to changes in data distributions and other factors.
-Therefore, we recommend periodic model retraining to sustain accuracy and ensure the continued reliability of the model.
-We hope that this project serves as a valuable resource for breast cancer classification using machine learning techniques.
+Therefore, I recommend periodic model retraining to sustain accuracy and ensure the continued reliability of the model.
+I hope that this project serves as a valuable resource for breast cancer classification using machine learning techniques.

 ## Usage